-Michael Brown is Director of the Consensus Building Institute’s Canada Practice, Professor of Practice in Natural Resource Conflict Mediation at McGill University, and former Senior Mediation Expert in Natural Resource and Land Conflicts for the United Nations Standby Mediation Team.
+Michael Brown is Director of the Consensus Building Institute’s Canada Practice, Professor of Practice in Natural Resource Conflict Mediation and Global Governance at McGill University, and former Senior Mediation Expert in Natural Resource and Land Conflicts for the United Nations Standby Mediation Team.
 For more than 25 years, he has worked on conflict prevention, mediation, and stakeholder engagement regarding natural resources, land, environmental issues, and matters involving local or indigenous communities.
 He works on projects and disputes, institutional capacity, systems design, and policy.
-He has lived and worked internationally for many years, and held numerous leadership and senior advisory positions with the United Nations and other international organizations.
-His work is focused largely on international and Canadian projects.
+He has lived and worked internationally for many years, and he has held numerous leadership and senior advisory positions with the United Nations and other international organizations.
+His work is split equally between international and Canadian projects.

 Michael focuses on the intersection between natural resources, land, collaborative decision-making, and conflict management internationally and within Canada.
 He designs and manages multi-stakeholder processes and mediations concerning natural resources (extractives, energy, water), environmental issues, and indigenous land claims and governance.
 He builds conflict prevention/management systems and strategies and provides in-house capacity building to international organizations, government agencies, companies, and civil society actors.

 Michael negotiates, facilitates, and supports multi-party negotiations for stakeholder groups at international, national, and local levels.
 He also provides strategic, programmatic, and policy advice on conflict management regarding individual projects or disputes, broader systemic issues, and matters of governance.
 He supports policy development for international organizations, governmental agencies, and companies, and undertakes stakeholder assessments and conflict analyses.
 Michael also works on corporate-community engagement regarding natural resource projects.